-- July 9 — The Downtown Disney District reopened.
+- July 9, 2020 — The Downtown Disney District reopened (parking is $10)

-- Delayed — Both Disneyland and Disney California Adventure Park will reopen at a later date pending government approval.
+- April 30, 2021 — Both Disneyland Park and Disney California Adventure Park reopen

-One of the biggest changes we may see when the parks reopen is the new park reservation system.
+One of the biggest changes we will see when the parks reopen is the new park reservation system.
 To comply with governmental requirements and promote physical distancing, Disneyland will manage attendance through a new theme park reservation system.
-The system will operate very similarly to the Disney World reservation system.
-It will require all guests to get an advance reservation for park entry.
-More news to come on that, so keep hopping back for details.
-In the meantime, Disneyland has paused new ticket sales and canceled its Annual Passholders program.
-Passholders who held active passports as of March 14, 2020, will receive pro rata refunds.
-Follow this link to learn about Annual Passholder refund information.
+It will require all guests ages 3 and up to get an advance reservation for park entry.
+You will need valid admission and a park reservation for the same park, on the same day, for entry; dining and/or hotel reservations do not guarantee park entry.

-- Physical distancing measures: Disney has implemented physical distancing guidelines based on guidance from health authorities and government.
-Technology may aid in these efforts, such as the Play Disney Parks App, mobile ordering and virtual queues.
+- Physical distancing measures: Disney has implemented physical distancing guidelines based on guidance from health authorities and the government.
+Technology aids in these efforts, such as the Play Disney Parks App, mobile ordering and virtual queues.
 The parks have increased education and signage to direct guests on social distancing.
 The parks will temporarily suspend fireworks, parades and entertainment that allows crowds to gather.
 Expect signage to remind guests to stay 6 feet apart from other parties and physical barriers, such as plexiglass, in areas that are more difficult to practice physical distancing.

 - Limited-contact enhancements: Disneyland is encouraging cashless transactions and will reduce interactions between cast members and guests through the use of technology and other measures.
 You can expect contactless payments and expanded mobile ordering in the Disneyland app, Apple Pay and more.
 Plexiglass partitions add separation at park entrances, shops and restaurants.
 Expect temporary closures of play areas.